Suddenly Seventeen: Plot

 Little Liang seeks out Yan, but is upset to learn that he has a new girlfriend, having moved on after being confused and hurt by Little Liang's sporadic appearances, disappearances, and seemingly erratic behavior.
-She confronts him at a biker bar, where he tells her that she can't give him what she wants, and she leaves, angry and hurt.
+She confronts him at a biker bar, where he tells her that she can't give him what he wants, and she leaves, angry and hurt.
 Mao confronts Yan outside the bar, and the two fight over the fact that they each keep seeing the other with Liang.

 Little Liang, misunderstanding Yan's comment to mean that he thinks she can't give him the physical intimacy that he wants, follows him home, where she begins to undress and attempts to kiss Yan.
 She is rebuffed once again by Yan, who tells her that he and his girlfriend are leaving the city the next morning.
 Little Liang, in a final act of desperation and over Bai's protests, consumes all nine of the remaining chocolates at once, hoping to stay in her current form long enough to win back Yan.
-As she reaches the train platform, however, her vision starts to blur and she collapses dizzily to the ground, unable to do anything but watch helplessly as Yan and his girlfriend board the train and depart.
+As she reaches the train platform, however, her vision starts to blur, and she collapses dizzily to the ground, unable to do anything but watch helplessly as Yan and his girlfriend board the train and depart.

 The unconscious Liang is rushed to a hospital, where she begins to flatline as doctors diagnose her as overdosing on an unknown substance.
 Within the confines of her mind, Big Liang and Little Liang encounter each other face-to-face for the first time.
 Little Liang sobs that there is nobody in Big Liang's world who cares about her, and Big Liang consoles her, telling Little Liang how much positive influence she has had on her.
 As Liang's body nears death, the mental world floods with water, and Little Liang starts to drown.
 Big Liang breaks through a glass barrier and swims to Little Liang, embracing her.
-Little Liang assures Big Liang that she, her youthful spirit, will always live on inside her, and encourages her to return to the world of the living.
-Little Liang drifts away and vanishes into the depths, using her last breath to tell Big Liang that she is proud of the woman that she becomes, and Liang wakes from unconsciousness.
+Little Liang assures Big Liang that she, in her youthful spirit, will always live on inside her, and encourages her to return to the world of the living.
+Little Liang drifts away and vanishes into the depths, using her last breath to tell Big Liang that she is proud of the woman that she has become, and Liang wakes from unconsciousness.